-From designers to developers to project managers to marketers, our team members are what make Unleashed Technologies special.
+From designers to developers to project managers to marketers, our team members are what make Unleashed special.
 It is their individual contributions to our clients' projects that allow us to deliver exceptional work.
 This week our featured team member is an experienced web developer and system administrator, Sirod Johnson.

 1. What has been your favorite project this year?
 How did it go?

 AMIA [American Medical Informatics Association].
 While it is still ongoing, I have enjoyed working on the project's front-end portion and Drupal site-building.

 2. What challenges came up in that project?

 For me, finding ways to build a scalable and maintainable front-end that accurately reflects the intentions of the designs while also ensuring an improved and simple administrative experience for the client when they use the site and perform content entry.

 3. When you can't find a solution for a project, where do you go for answers?

 Unleashed is a big team, so I’ll start by seeking advice from those around me that specialize in the area I am focusing on or consult general research.